 Catherine is a writer, editor and stripper from California who works there and in Las Vegas.
-At age 24, she strapped on her first pair of seven-inch stilettos and never looked back, despite taunts from the bartender of "Why don't you brush your hair?" and "Grunge isn't cool any more."
+She strapped on her first pair of seven-inch stilettos and never looked back, despite taunts from the bartender of "Why don't you brush your hair?" and "Grunge isn't cool any more."
 Ignoring those who were determined to crush her dreams, Catherine persevered, still doesn't brush her hair, and is doing pretty fuckin' fine nonetheless.

 Also, grunge will always be cool, and the bartender was eventually fired for being an asshole.